-(Recasts throughout, updates prices, adds trader's quote) By Aaron Saldanha Feb 6 (Reuters) - Latin American stocks dropped like a stone on Wednesday, punished by a 3.7 percent tumble in Brazilian shares, while currencies in the region broadly softened against a robust dollar.
+(Recasts; updates prices, adds market strategist's quote) By Aaron Saldanha Feb 13 (Reuters) - Most Latin American stocks dropped on Wednesday, as shares in heavyweight Brazil ran out of steam and Mexican stocks tumbled, while Latin American currencies softened against a stronger U.S. dollar.

 Equities in Latin America gave up much of Tuesday's surge, which was fueled by expectations of a U.S.-China trade deal.
 Regional currencies failed to hold ground against the greenback, which strengthened after U.S. inflation data was released.

 Concerns that pension reform may not pass as quickly as expected hurt Brazilian shares while a slide in Mexican telecommunications firm America Movil pulled stocks in Latin America's second-largest economy lower.

 Igor Lima, a partner at Galt Capital in Brazil, said a more definitive articulation of Brazil pension reform was needed to sustain a rally in local stocks.